project-improv/improv/WSLINSTALL.md

 3. Run `ubuntu18.04.exe` or altenerative distro executable
 4. Complete initialization and rest of installation

 ## II.
-CaImAn Installation
+CaImAn/Anaconda Installation
 Several issues can appear during the CaImAn installation process.
 It is recommended that if any severe issues appear, one should delete and then recreate the caiman conda environment from scratch.
+Or, caiman can be uninstalled (`pip uinstall caiman`) and installation can be reattempted.
 Some of the following issues might appear:

 1. `Aborted (core dumped)` when activating the `caiman` env
     - Solved by updating all packages
         ```
         conda update --all
         ```
-2. If CaImAn installation goes awry, existing installations can be uninstalled using the following command
+2. `Failed building wheel for caiman`: `command 'gcc' failed with exit status 1`
+    - This error could be due to gcc or g++ not being installed.
+Follow these steps to install both.
         ```
-    pip uninstall caiman
+        conda update -all
+        sudo apt-get update
+        sudo apt-get install gcc
+        sudo apt-get install g++
         ```

 ## III.
 Errors Running RASP